-The last decade shows growing interest for so-called weak instruments problems in the econometric literature, i.e. situations where "instruments" are poorly correlated with endogenous explanatory variables; see the reviews of Dufour (2003) and Stock, Wright and Yogo (2002).
-More generally, these can be viewed as situations where model parameters are not identified or close not to being identifiable, as meant in the econometric literature [see Dufour and Hsiao (2008)].
-When instruments are weak, the limiting distributions of standard test statistics - like Student, Wald, likelihood ratio and Lagrange multiplier criteria in structural models - often depend heavily on nuisance parameters; see e.g. Phillips (1989), Bekker (1994), Dufour (1997), Staiger and Stock (1997) and Wang and Zivot (1998).
+When instruments are weak, the limiting distributions of standard test statistics-like Student, Wald, likelihood ratio and Lagrange multiplier criteria in structural models-often depend heavily on nuisance parameters; see e.g. Phillips (1989), Bekker (1994), Dufour (1997), Staiger and Stock (1997) and Wang and Zivot (1998).
 In particular, standard Wald-type procedures based on the use of asymptotic standard errors are very unreliable in the presence of weak identification.
 As a result, several authors have worked on proposing more reliable statistical procedures that would be applicable in such contexts.

-Interestingly, in the early days of simultaneous-equations econometrics, Anderson and Rubin (1949, AR) proposed a procedure which is completely robust to weak instruments as well as to other difficulties such as missing instruments [see Dufour (2003), Dufour and Taamouti (2005, 2007)].
+Interestingly, in the early days of simultaneous-equation econometrics, Anderson and Rubin (1949, AR) proposed a procedure which is completely robust to weak instruments as well as to other difficulties such as missing instruments (see Dufour, 2003; Dufour and Taamouti, 2005, 2006).
 But the AR procedure may suffer from power losses when too many instruments are used.
-So alternative methods largely try to palliate this difficulty, for example: pseudo-pivotal LM-type and LR-type statistics [Wang and Zivot (1998), Kleibergen (2002), Moreira (2003)], sample-splitting methods [Dufour and Jasiak (2001)], approximately optimal instruments [Dufour and Taamouti (2003)], systematic search methods for identifying relevant instruments and excluding unimportant instruments [Hall, Rudebusch and Wilcox (1996), Hall and Peixe (2003), Dufour and Taamouti (2003), Donald and Newey (2001)].
+So alternative methods largely try to palliate this difficulty, for example: pseudo-pivotal LM-type and LR-type statistics (Wang and Zivot, 1998; Kleibergen, 2002; Moreira, 2003), sample-splitting methods (Dufour and Jasiak, 2001), approximately optimal instruments (Dufour and Taamouti, 2003), systematic search methods for identifying relevant instruments and excluding unimportant instruments (Hall et al., 1996; Hall and Peixe, 2003; Dufour and Taamouti, 2003; Donald and Newey, 2001).

-However, all these procedures - including the AR method - rely on the availability on valid (exogenous) instruments.
+However, all these procedures-including the AR method-rely on the availability of valid (exogenous) instruments.
 This raises the question: what happens to these procedures when some of the instruments are endogenous?
 In particular, what happens if an invalid instrument is added to a set of valid instruments?
 How robust are these inference procedures to instrument endogeneity?
 Do alternative inference procedures behave differently?
 If yes, what is their relative performance in the presence of instrument endogeneity?